U-Ar/full-br-index/src/pfpbuilder/readme.md

 # Big-BWT for br-index

-Modified Big-BWT(https://gitlab.com/manzai/Big-BWT) for the construction of the br-index.
+Big-BWT(https://gitlab.com/manzai/Big-BWT) modified for the construction of the br-index.

 Big-BWT is the tool to build the BWT and optionally the Suffix Array for highly repetitive files using the approach described in *Prefix-Free Parsing for Building Big BWTs* by Christina Boucher, Travis Gagie, Alan Kuhnle and Giovanni Manzini [1].
 If you need the detail of PFP refer to the link above.